-James Beard Award-winning author and seasoned gardener Johanna Silver didn’t grow up gardening, though at age 21, the life-changing experience of working on organic farms truly branded her.
+James Beard Award-winning author and seasoned gardener Johanna Silver didn’t grow up gardening, though at age twenty-one, the life-changing experience of working on organic farms truly branded her.
 Nearly twenty years later, Johanna has now written two books about plant cultivation, her latest called Growing Weed in the Garden: A No-Fuss, Seed-to-Stash Guide to Outdoor Cannabis Cultivation.

 For ten years, Johanna worked for Sunset Magazine.
 She started by running the editorial test garden and then she began to write.
 She began crafting blogs and eventually blossomed into magazine editor, “writing about everything under the sun about gardening, but never touching cannabis.”

 At the time that she moved on from Sunset to the San Francisco Chronicle, “it was right on the cusp of recreational use and cultivation going into effect.”
 Johanna was asked to explore cannabis cultivation for the first time.
 She says, “I was asked to grow weed in my garden and document it as a gardener.
 I told the editor I didn’t know where to get seeds, and she told me that was my opening line.
 And that was the start of that.”

 Johanna wrote a ten-part series for the Chronicle, “discovering indeed what a lack of information there was for people who wanted to grow outdoors without chemicals, without fuss… there wasn’t anything just about elevating the plant, celebrating the plant, so then I wrote my second book.”